-In the Basic information section, click Major Update.Note
+In the Basic information section, click Major Upgrade.Note

-If the Major Update button does not exist, you are using the latest major version.
+If the Major Upgrade button does not exist, you are using the latest major version.

 In the panel that appears, specify the new major version and the time when you want to perform the upgrade.Warning